-More than twenty years ago, filmmakers Robert Rodriguez and Quentin Tarantino spun the vampire genre on its head with From Dusk Till Dawn.
+More than twenty-five years ago, filmmakers Robert Rodriguez and Quentin Tarantino spun the vampire genre on its head with From Dusk Till Dawn.
 In that time, the film has only grown in popularity, having been reimagined as a TV series produced by Rodriguez.
-It’s not hard to see why it was so successful, though.
+It’s not hard to see why it was so successful.
 The movie had a great script, a great director, and an excellent cast including George Clooney, Juliette Lewis, Harvey Keitel, Salma Hayek, and Danny Trejo.
 Not to mention a surprisingly chilling performance from Tarantino himself.

 The thing that’s always most impressed me about From Dusk Till Dawn compared to other vampire movies is the fact that for the first hour, it’s not a vampire movie.
 It’s not even horror for that first half.
 It’s just a very straightforward, Rodriguez and Tarantino-esque crime drama.
 The film is simply about two brothers trying to get to Mexico and the trouble they get into along the way.
 Then, halfway through, there’s a complete and total shift in tone, but it works because you’re already so invested in these characters.
 It’s almost impossible to pull off, but they make it seem somehow easy.
 Because the Gecko brothers, the family they’ve kidnapped, none of these people were expecting vampires to come along and ruin their day, either.